Activate: New OrleansRacial Justice & Beloved Community

 Don’t just learn about justice — do justice!

-Black Lives Matter! ….and how shall we respond as Unitarian Universalists to the call for racial justice?
-This one-week training for high school youth offers interactive social justice education and meaningful hands-on work with local organizations building a thriving New Orleans.
-In a program grounded in UU values and practices, participants will engage issues of race and class against the unique backdrop of New Orleans.
+Black Lives Matter! ….and how shall we respond as Unitarian Universalists and people of faith and conscience to the call for racial justice?
+This one-week training for high school youth offers interactive social justice education and meaningful hands-on work with local organizations resisting white supremacy and building a thriving New Orleans.
+In a program grounded in UU values and practices, participants of all backgrounds are welcomed to engage issues of race and class against the unique backdrop of New Orleans history, culture, and activism.
 Together we will develop skills for producing social change through community engagement, and learn about how we can work towards building the beloved community.

 From the wetlands to the Mardi Gras Indian bands, from jazz to bounce, from gumbo to beignets, from Plessy vs. Ferguson to the Black Panthers, New Orleans offers so much to discover — including yourself and your call to justice.